 Carol A. Mancuso MD is a general internist and clinical epidemiologist with specific interests in patient-centered clinical research and medical education.
-As a clinical researcher, Dr. Mancuso focuses on treatment expectations and outcomes in patients with musculoskeletal conditions, and self-management and quality of life in patients with asthma.
-Dr. Mancuso is interested in the interface of physical and mental health.
-Dr. Mancuso is actively involved in training physicians to be clinical researchers through her roles as an NIH-sponsored clinical mentor and the Co-Director of the Masters Degree Program in Clinical Epidemiology and Health Services Research at the Weill Cornell Graduate School of Medical Sciences.
+As a clinical researcher, Dr. Mancuso focuses on treatment expectations and outcomes in patients with musculoskeletal conditions, and self-management and quality of life in patients with chronic diseases .
+In particular, Dr. Mancuso is interested in the interface of physical and mental health.
+Dr. Mancuso is actively involved in training physicians to be clinical researchers through her roles as an NIH-sponsored clinical mentor and the Director of the Master's Degree Program in Clinical Epidemiology and Health Services Research at the Weill Cornell Graduate School of Medical Sciences.

-In collaboration with orthopedic surgeons at the Hospital for Special Surgery, Dr. Mancuso conducted a series of studies to ascertain patientsí expectations of orthopedic surgery.
-This work led to the development of validated surveys to measure patientsí expectations of hip, knee, and shoulder surgery which have become gold standards used in national and international outcomes studies.
+In collaboration with orthopedic surgeons at the Hospital for Special Surgery, Dr. Mancuso conducted a series of studies to ascertain patients' expectations of orthopedic surgery.
+This work led to the development of validated surveys to measure patients' expectations of hip, knee, shoulder, and spine surgery which have become gold standards used in national and international outcomes studies.
 Among patients with other musculoskeletal conditions, specifically rheumatoid arthritis and systemic lupus erythematosus, Dr. Mancuso studied major psychosocial adverse consequences of disease such as job loss, fatigue, and physical inactivity.
-Dr. Mancuso also conducted a trajectory of work assessing self-management, depressive symptoms, and quality of life in primary care and emergency department patients with asthma.
-Dr. Mancuso continues to actively conduct research in these areas with support from NIH and Foundation grants.
+Dr. Mancuso also conducted a trajectory of work assessing self-management, depressive symptoms, and quality of life in primary care and emergency department patients Dr. Mancuso continues to actively conduct research in these areas with support from institutional grants.

 Dr. Mancuso is also dedicated to training future clinical researchers.
-She is the Co-Director of the Masters Degree Program in Clinical Epidemiology and Health Services Research at Cornell focusing on teaching physicians to conduct investigator-initiated studies in actual clinical settings.
-In addition, Dr. Mancuso is the Director of the Mentoring Cores for NIAMS-supported T32 training grants in Rheumatology and Musculoskeletal Research supported by the National Institute of Arthritis and Musculoskeletal and Skin Diseases.
+She is the Director of the Master's Degree Program in Clinical Epidemiology and Health Services Research at Cornell focusing on teaching physicians to conduct investigator-initiated studies in actual clinical settings.
+In addition, Dr. Mancuso is the Director of the Mentoring Cores for NIAMS-supported T32 training grants in Rheumatology and Orthopedic Biomechanics.
 As a recipient of a clinical mentorship award from the National Heart Lung and Blood Institute, Dr. Mancuso continues to expand her role as a teacher and mentor to physicians and students throughout the Hospital for Special Surgery and the Cornell Medical Center.
 This includes appointment as the Director of the Faculty Mentoring Curriculum, which is dedicated to optimizing mentorship skills among clinical and research mentors.

-Carol A. Mancuso MD is a general internist and clinical epidemiologist whose research interests focus on quality of life outcomes in chronic diseases and patientsí experiences with the health care system.
-Her areas of particular interest are elective orthopedic surgery, adverse lifestyle outcomes caused by rheumatoid arthritis and systemic lupus erythematosus, and self-management and quality of life in asthma patients.
+Carol A. Mancuso MD is a general internist and clinical epidemiologist whose research interests focus on quality of life outcomes in chronic diseases and patients' experiences with the health care system.
+Her areas of particular interest are elective orthopedic surgery, adverse lifestyle outcomes caused by rheumatoid arthritis and systemic lupus erythematosus, and self-management and quality of life in patients with chronic diseases.
 In addition, Dr. Mancuso is an NIH-sponsored educator to train physicians to become independent researchers.

-Dr. Mancuso conducted a series of studies to ascertain patientsí expectations and satisfaction with hip, knee, and shoulder surgery.
+Dr. Mancuso conducted a series of studies to ascertain patients' expectations and satisfaction with hip, knee, shoulder, and spine surgery.
 She found that in addition to improvement in pain and function, major expectations included regaining independence and restoring psychological well-being.
 These studies resulted in the development and validation of patient-derived surveys that have become gold standards for measuring expectations in clinical practice and research.
-Dr. Mancuso used these surveys in a study supported by the Arthritis Foundation to assess fulfillment of expectations of total hip arthroplasty, and in two randomized controlled trials supported by the National Institute on Aging to test the effectiveness of educational interventions to modify expectations of total hip and total knee arthroplasty, and a study supported by the Agency for Healthcare Research and Quality to compare patients' and surgeons' expectations of lumbar surgery.
+Dr. Mancuso used these surveys in a study supported by the Arthritis Foundation to assess fulfillment of expectations of total hip arthroplasty, in two randomized controlled trials supported by the National Institute on Aging to test the effectiveness of educational interventions to modify expectations of total hip and total knee arthroplasty, and a study supported by the Agency for Healthcare Research and Quality to compare patients' and surgeons' expectations of lumbar surgery.
 Current work focuses on fostering healthy lifestyle physical activity after lumbar surgery, predicting post-anesthesia intra-operative spinal instability, and comparing patients' and surgeons' expectations of outcome from cervical spine surgery.

 Adverse Psychosocial Outcomes in Patients with Connective Tissue Diseases